FAQs

 The fastest way to determine your eligibility is to Apply Online

-If you receive assistance through Medicaid / Medi-Cal / SNAP / CalFresh, or many other government programs, or meet low-income guidelines, you may qualify for Lifeline and the Affordable Connectivity Program (ACP).
+If you receive assistance through Medicaid / Medi-Cal / SNAP / CalFresh, or many other government programs, or meet low-income guidelines, you may qualify for Lifeline.
 More program eligibility options can be seen in the online enrollment process.

 Are There Additional Program Guidelines?